-- "Bottom fermenting"

-- Cool temperatures (~40° F)

-- Because of the temperature control and time, lagering takes a bit more work for the home brewer
+- -"Bottom fermenting" Saccharomyces pastorianus - -Cool temperatures (~40° F) - Lagering takes a bit more time and work for the home brewer

 PRIMARY INGREDIENTS OF BEER

 Malted Barley - base ingredient of beer, supplying sugars, starches, and starch-to-sugar enzymes needed for mashing.
 Barley grain is sprouted and toasted in a process called "malting".
 Other grains may be added for giving a beer its character.